Which statement is true regarding the enforcement of a foreign protective order?

 Study for the GPSTC Family Violence Test.
 Prepare with engaging flashcards and multiple-choice questions.
 Each question is accompanied by hints and explanations to aid understanding.
 Gear up and excel in your exam!

-The correct statement is that a foreign protective order must be recognized across all states.
-This principle is rooted in the Full Faith and Credit Clause of the United States Constitution, which requires states to respect the judicial proceedings and laws of other states, including protective orders.
-This means that once a protective order is issued in one state, it must be recognized and enforced in other states as long as it meets specific criteria, such as jurisdiction and fairness in the original proceedings.
+The correct statement regarding the enforcement of a foreign protective order is that it must be recognized across all states.
+This principle stems from the Full Faith and Credit Clause of the U.S. Constitution, which mandates that states must generally respect and enforce the judicial proceedings and records of other states, including protective orders.
+This means that a protective order issued in one state should be enforceable in another, providing consistent legal protection for individuals across state lines.

 Subscribe